Megan Mauger: Postpartum & Birth Doula

 Megan Mauger, birth and postpartum doula

 Nurturer: Taking care of people and places has been my main drive since the start.
-I did my first overnight with an infant when I was 13 years old.
-I studied environmental science in college in hopes of caring for our Home.
+I just so happened to do my first overnight with an infant when I was 13 years old.
+I studied environmental science in college to learn how to best care for the earth.
 I truly believe that assisting babies transitions into the world and caring for their parents in those first months/ years will magnify the love needed to heal this planet.
 That is what brings me to this work.

 Educator: I have assisted families in a variety of ways before reconnecting with the desire to help from the very beginning.
 I have taught children of all ages as a naturalist, garden science educator at a public Montessori school, nature adventure leader, and Waldorf assistant.